Abdulaziz-MI/kalimahApp/README.md

 The Quran-based application intended to strengthen your companionship with the Quran and Arabic language.

 Kalimah - https://abdulaziz-mi.github.io/kalimah_app/
-(since this is running on GitHub pages, It may take a minute to load)

 ## :computer: On Computer: